IceRaptor/mechaattack_docs/content/rules/_index.md

 Each model in the squad is activated one at a time.
 Each model chooses a stance, makes any movement it desires, and spends its actions at any point during that movement as it likes.

 ### Movement
 Combat is a dangerous affair, and generally units move at a cautious rate.
 When necessary they can move as quickly as possible, or stop and take careful aim.
 By default models are assumed to be in their __combat stance__, which balances movement, attack and defense.
+In combat stance the model moves up its __movement rating__ in inches.

-When speed is necessary models may choose to adopt a __top speed__ stance. model may be moved up to its __movement rating__ in inches.
+When speed is necessary models may choose to adopt an __evasive__ stance.
+In this stance take their normal movement, and may make additional moves by spending one or more actions.
+For each action spent, the model may move up to it's __movement rating__ in inches and gains an __evasion__ token.
+Each evasion token grants +1 bonus success to any defensive test until the start of the unit's next activation.

+Models in a defensible position may choose to adopt the __focused__ stance.
+In this stance the unit may not take their normal movement, but gains a __focused__ token.
+The model may spend one or more actions to add an additional focused token.
+For each focused token the model gains +1 bonus success to any non-defense test.

+#### Difficult and Impassable Terrain
+Dense bogs, thick forests and jagged rocks can prove impassable to vehicles and infantry alike.
+When units want to move through this terrain they must slow down and carefully pick their way through.
+When a unit wants to move through terrain on its turn, it needs to

 ## Cleanup phase